-mmigrants in Maryland do not only make a difference to the state's economy, they also play a large role at the voting booth.
-In 2014, Maryland was home to more than 417,000 foreign-born residents who were eligible to vote-a group that made up roughly one in 10 of the state's eligible voters.
-An estimated almost 271,000 foreign-born Marylanders had also taken the step of formally registering.
-Although few would call Maryland a swing state, the sheer size of the immigrant voting bloc here means it has a powerful impact on the way the state votes in both national and state elections.
-In 2012, Barack Obama won Maryland by roughly 700,000 votes.
-That means the total number of eligible immigrant voters in the state is roughly 60 percent the size of recent electoral margins.
+mmigrants in Ohio do not only make a difference to the state's economy, they also play a significant role at the voting booth.
+In 2014, Ohio was home to almost 221,000 foreign-born residents who were eligible to vote, including an estimated 133,000 foreign-born residents who had formally registered.
+Those numbers are particularly meaningful given the narrow margins of victory that have decided elections in this swing state in recent years.
+In 2012, President Barack Obama won Ohio by roughly 166,000 votes -- a smaller vote tally than the current number of eligible immigrant voters in the state.